airwick989/airwick989/README.md

 I possess thorough technical experience across numerous key projects, where objectives included developing optimal code solutions for a variety of tasks.
 Tasks included fulfilling an array of use cases, surveying critical parameters, and working within crucial constraints to meet project expectations ✅.

-I have extensive knowledge of key principles that drive successful software development and architecture and have been able to apply them in conjunction with a number of relevant languages and software technologies.
+I have extensive knowledge of key principles that drive successful software development and architecture and have been able to apply them in conjunction with a number of relevant languages and software technologies 🛠.

 I am highly effective in a collaborative environment, where I have taken on the leadership role across a majority of my projects, allowing me to excel in delegating work amongst team members according to strengths and administering strong communication 🤝.

 I am passionate about working in a large team to engineer leading software and look forward to continuing to develop high-level technical solutions ⚙️.